 username- give permissions to a specific GitHub username.

 organization- give permissions to every user that belongs to a specific GitHub organization.
-You have to be a public member of the organization for the authorization to work correctly.

 organization*team- give permissions to a specific GitHub team of a GitHub organization.
 Notice that organization and team are separated by an asterisk (

 Calling Jenkins API using GitHub Personal Access Tokens

 You can make Jenkins API calls by using a GitHub personal access token.
 One can still call the Jenkins API by using Jenkins tokens or use the Jenkins CLI with an SSH key for authentication.
 However, the GitHub OAuth plugin provides another way to call the Jenkins API by allowing the use of a GitHub Personal Access Token.

 - Generate a GitHub Personal Access Token and give it only